Home Owners F.A.Q

 Alternatively choose the convenience of a non-toxic water-based floor finish.
 No toxic fumes or isocyanates - so no need to move out!
 Bona’s modern polyurethane finishes offer excellent wear resistance, are non-yellowing and bring out the real beauty of timber flooring - without risking your health.
 Solvent finishes are a thing of the past, so ask your professional floor finisher about the benefits of the Bona water-based alternative.

 Bona non-toxic water-based finishes offer many advantages over solvent-based products.
 Firstly all Bona finishes are classified as non-toxic and there is no need to move out while the finish is curing.
 This usually takes between 7 and 14 days.
-Bona finishes are non-yellowing, fast drying and have excellent resistance to wear.
-Remember however that the timber can be affected by UV light so exposed areas may change colour a little over the first few months.
-There is also a choice of sheen levels ranging from absolute matt to matt to satin and through to gloss.
+Bona finishes are fast drying and have excellent resistance to wear.
+Remember however that although the finishes are unaffected by light, unlike solvent based products, the timber can be affected by UV light so exposed areas may change colour a little over the first few months; it is worth avoiding putting mats back during this time.
+There is wide a choice of sheen levels ranging from ultra matt to extra matt, matt and satin.
 Unlike solvent finishes that give floors a plastic appearance, Bona finishes look natural and highlight the beauty of the timber.

 The difference in product cost between using a water-based finish and a solvent finish is usually about $4 - $6 per m².
 This is a small difference when the many benefits of a non-toxic Bona finish are taken into account.
 For example, there is no need to move out during the finishing of the floor.
 If you are only having floors in part of your house being coated then you can use the remainder of the house.
 Similarly there are no lingering odours or solvents as there would be with a solvent-based finish so you can reoccupy the coated areas quickly with no fear of being exposed to dangerous chemicals.

 It is always difficult to be able to advise what specification is needed for a floor without having information regarding the expected traffic levels, the required appearance with regard to colour / sheen / depth of the finish, the expected floor care regime and the budget considerations.
-In general terms all of the Bona finishes are suitable for domestic and home office use but clearly they also have varying expected performance levels.
-For instance, if you have a young family and expect that your floors will be subject to very heavy wear then you may wish to use one of our commercial finishes, such as Bona Traffic, whereas if the floor has lighter use then Bona Mega may be more suitable.
+In general terms all of the Bona finishes are suitable for all levels of domestic use but clearly, they also have varying expected performance levels.
+For instance, if you have a young family and expect that your floors will be subject to very heavy wear then you may wish to use one of our commercial finishes, such as Bona Traffic HD or Traffic GO, whereas if the floor has lighter use then Bona Mega or Mega ONE may be more suitable.

 Whichever specification you decide upon with your contractor there are a few things that you should make sure of in relation to the finishes used.
-The specification should have a Bona primer followed by 2 applications of the same Bona finish; the Bona Traffic Natural 2 coat system is the only exception to this.
+The specification should have a Bona primer followed by 2 applications of the same Bona finish.
 The use of solvent-based primers from other companies is not acceptable.
 Similarly using a different Bona finish for the middle coat compared to the final application, such as using Bona Mega and then Bona Traffic, can bring issues.
 Finally, if you are unsure as to which product to use on your floor always try to use the 'higher' specification to ensure that the system chosen can deal with the expected level of traffic and use.

-Although Bona top coats can be used directly on bare timber, we strongly recommend the use of Prime Classic, Intense or White.
+Although Bona top coats can be used directly on bare timber, we strongly recommend the use of Prime Classic UX, Intense, or Classic.
 Firstly, you save money because a primer costs less than a top coat.
 More importantly apart from the savings there are sound technical reasons to use a primer.
-Bona Classic, Intense and White ensure the floor has an even look without discolouration or a patchy appearance and minimise any possibility of edge bonding occurring with your floor.
+Bona primers ensure the floor has an even look without discolouration or a patchy appearance and minimise any possibility of edge bonding occurring with your floor.
 You also save time because the products dry faster than top-coats.